 Adults generally need between seven and nine hours of sleep.
 About 1 in 3 people in the U.S. report difficulty sleeping at least one night per week.
 Insomnia is caused by difficulty falling or staying asleep, or waking up too early in the morning.
 Sleep

 One of our board members, Sarah Haufrect, wrote a post for Psychology today about taking our NAMI Westside LA Family-to-Family class and learning how a one-page summary of your loved one’s health history can prepare you for a crisis and

 The holidays can be a joy-filled season, but they can be challenging for those impacted by mental illness.
 A NAMI study showed that 64% of people with mental illness report holidays make their conditions worse.
 “For many people the holiday season

 For Suicide Prevention Month, please check out our guide to suicide prevention.
 If suicide has impacted your life, consider answering NAMI California’s Community Voices questions: Is there support or advice that someone offered to you that helped?
 How has the

 On Thursday, August 27, our Executive Director, Erin Raftery Ryan, and Outreach Coordinator, Elizabeth Stephens, will be speaking on the “How to Prevent Social Isolation Stemming from the ‘New’ Normal with School Procedure” panel by Harvard in Tech and COVID

 While all of our communities face mental health challenges, African American communities often deal with more stigma and discrimination, and can receive compromised care.
-Challenges Stigma In NAMI California’s report on diverse communities, community members surveyed were asked to weigh in
+Challenges What happens at the intersection of mental health and one’s experience as a member of